fredzolio/sms_public_health_monitor/README.md

 # SMS Public Health Monitor

-This project is designed to monitor public health data through SMS notifications.
+This project is designed to monitor public health data through AI agents specialized in data analysis and alert generation.

 ## Features

 - Real-time health data monitoring
-- SMS notifications for alerts
+- Report generation and notifications for alerts
-- User-friendly interface
+- User-friendly interface with CrewAI agents and custom tools

 ## Installation